The Folly: second arc

 The assailant could well have cast aside those letters.’

 She tells him she accepts it may be fancy.
-Yes, there
+And yes [disappointedly]

 ‘But…why do I say he?
 I’ve told you though,

 ‘Was rather queer.
-I swear I know it, sir…he looked them over.
+I swear I know it, sir…that he looked them over.

 Then posted them for spite.’